OCA/account-invoicing/account_invoice_warn_message/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module add a warning popup on invoice to ensure warning is populated no only when partner is changed.
+[This description is not super clear and needs to be developed.
+It's hard to understand what that module does exactly.]

 **Table of contents**